solliancenet/microsoft-mysql-developer-guide/11_BestPractices/11_00_BestPractices.md

-# 11 / Best Practices
+# 11 / Best practices

 ## Best practices for MySQL Flexible Server apps

 Organizations developing cloud apps backed by Azure Database for MySQL Flexible Server should consider implementing the following best practices.
-Note that this list is not comprehensive.
+Note, that this list is not comprehensive.

+Readers should review additional guide chapters for a more comprehensive understanding.

+- [05 / Monitoring]
+- [06 / Networking and Security]
+- [07 / Testing]
+- [08 / Performance and Optimization]
+- [10 / Business Continuity and Disaster Recovery]

 Consult the [Azure Well-Architected Framework](https://docs.microsoft.com/azure/architecture/framework/) for more information regarding the core principles of efficient cloud workloads.
 You can assess your existing Azure workloads for Well-Architected Framework compliance with the [Azure Well-Architected Review utility.](https://docs.microsoft.com/assessments/?id=azure-architecture-review&mode=pre-assessment)

 ### 1. Co-locate resources

 Locating Azure services in the same region minimizes network traffic costs and network latency.
-Flexible Server not only supports colocation in the same region, but also colocation in the same Availability Zone for [regions that support Availability Zones.](https://docs.microsoft.com/azure/availability-zones/az-region) MySQL Flexible Server couples well with zonal services, like Virtual Machines.
+Flexible Server supports co-location in the same region and co-location in the same Availability Zone for [regions that support Availability Zones.](https://docs.microsoft.com/azure/availability-zones/az-region) MySQL Flexible Server couples well with zonal services, like Virtual Machines.

 ### 2. Implement connection pooling